alexandrugabrielrait/Murphy-s-Law-in-Action/README.md

 Imported assets and plugins are not posted here.

 ## How to play
-Run the Murphy's Law in Action executable in the Builds Folder.
+Run the "Murphy's Law in Action.exe" executable in the Builds Folder.